 Certain herbal remedies, supplements or mind-body techniques are sometimes used to try to relieve depression symptoms, though it's not clear how effective these treatments are for seasonal affective disorder.

-Herbal remedies and dietary supplements aren't monitored by the Food and Drug Administration (FDA) the same way medications are, so you can't always be certain of what you're getting and whether it's safe.
-Also, because some herbal and dietary supplements can interfere with prescription medications or cause dangerous interactions, talk to your doctor or pharmacist before taking any supplements.
+Herbal remedies and dietary supplements aren't monitored by the U.S. Food and Drug Administration (FDA) the same way medications are, so you can't always be certain of what you're getting and whether it's safe.
+Also, because some herbal and dietary supplements can interfere with prescription medications or cause dangerous interactions, talk to your health care provider or pharmacist before taking any supplements.

 Make sure you understand the risks as well as possible benefits if you pursue alternative or complementary therapy.
 When it comes to depression, alternative treatments aren't a substitute for medical care.